infinum/eightshift-docs/docs/boilerplate/icon-fonts.md

 title: Icon Fonts
 ---

-Icons can be added as a icon font and will be added in a similar way that [custom fonts](/eightshift-docs/docs/boilerplate/boilerplate-custom-fonts) are added.
+Icons can be added as icon font and will be added in a similar way that the [custom fonts](/eightshift-docs/docs/boilerplate/boilerplate-custom-fonts) are added.
 The process of file preparation is a bit different.

 ## Icon font files setup